Court Jails 14 Chinese Nationals for Cyberterrorism, Internet Fraud in Lagos

 Wale Igbintade

-Justice Daniel Osiagor of the Federal High Court sitting in Lagos on Friday convicted and sentenced 14 Chinese nationals for cyberterrorism and internet fraud.
+Justice Daniel Osiagor of the Federal High Court sitting in Lagos yesterday convicted and sentenced 14 Chinese nationals for cyberterrorism and internet fraud.

-Justice Osiagor delivered the judgment after the Economic and Financial Crimes Commission (EFCC) informed the court that the defendants had entered into a plea bargain agreement with the prosecution.
+Justice Osiagor delivered the judgement after the Economic and Financial Crimes Commission (EFCC) informed the court that the defendants had entered into a plea bargain agreement with the prosecution.

-EFCC counsel, Spiff Owede and Temitope Banjo, urged the court to adopt the terms of the plea bargain and proceed to take the defendants’ guilty pleas.
+EFCC counsels, Spiff Owede and Temitope Banjo, urged the court to adopt the terms of the plea bargain and proceed to take the defendants’ guilty pleas.

 The convicted individuals are: Su Zong Gen, Li Zhong Chang, Chen Gui Ping, Li Xiang Long, San Feng Zhang, Jia Yang, Jia Zhi Hao, Liu Chuang, Yu Hai Ging, Zhao Xiao Liang, Dai Li, Tao Kun, Mao Bu Yi, and Zhao Zi Cheng.